 REINVENT Curriculum Learning Extension.
-The implementation of CL builds on the REINVENT generative model, which uses a recurrent neural network (RNN) architecture.^{5,29} The de novo molecular design task is formulated as a natural language processing (NLP) problem where compounds are sampled in the SMILES format based on conditional probabilities.^{17,30} The RNN in this work features three hidden layers of 512 long short-term memory (LSTM) cells with an embedding size of 256 and a linear layer with softmax activation.^{5,31} A prior generative model is first trained on the ChEMBL dataset to learn the

-SMILES syntax before focusing the model towards a MPO task.^{5,17,32} For further details on REINVENT, see the work by Blaschke et al.5
+The implementation of CL builds on the REINVENT generative model, which uses a recurrent neural network (RNN) architecture.^{5,35} The molecular design task is formulated as a natural language processing (NLP) problem where compounds are sampled in the SMILES format based on conditional probabilities.^{17,36} The RNN in this work features three hidden layers of 512 long short-term memory (LSTM) cells with an embedding size of 256 and a linear layer with softmax activation.^{5,37} A prior generative model is first trained on the ChEMBL dataset to learn the SMILES syntax.^{5,17,38} The agent is initialized as the prior and is then focused towards a MPO task via RL.
+For further details on REINVENT, see the work by Blaschke et al.5

 REINVENT's Learning Hyperparameters.
-The same hyperparameters were used for the baseline RL and CL experiments: batch size of 128, learning rate of 0.0001, sigma scalar factor of 128, and using the Adam optimizer.33
+The same hyperparameters were used for the baseline RL and CL experiments: batch size of 128, learning rate of 0.0001, sigma scalar factor of 128, all scoring function components' weights were set to 1, and using the Adam optimizer.39

 Agent Exploration and Exploitation.
-Balance between agent chemical space exploration and exploitation was achieved by using a diversity filter (DF) and inception.
+Balance between agent chemical space exploration and exploitation was achieved by using a diversity filter (DF) and inception, and learning thresholds (Curriculum Progression Criteria).
 A DF enforces diverse results by defining buckets with limited size that track the number of compounds sampled possessing the same scaffold.
-Once a bucket is full, further sampling of compounds with the same scaffold will be penalized.^{5,34} Inception is a form of experience replay to mitigate catastrophic forgetting and can speed up convergence by replaying previously sampled favourable compounds to the agent.^{5,35} For further details on REINVENT, see the work by Blaschke et al.5 In the baseline RL experiments, an Identical Murcko Scaffold DF (penalizes the agent if the same Bemis-Murcko scaffold is sampled beyond the bucket size) and inception were applied.
+Once a bucket is full, further sampling of compounds with the same scaffold will be penalized.^{5,40} Only compounds that exceed a userdefined total score (based on the score contributions of each component in the scoring function defined) are stored and added to the corresponding bucket.
+The specific total score threshold used in this work was 0.4.
+Inception is a form of experience replay to mitigate catastrophic forgetting and can speed up convergence by replaying previously sampled favourable compounds to the agent.^{5,41} TALK ABOUT THRESHOLD HERE For further details on REINVENT, see the work by Blaschke et al.5 In the baseline RL experiments, an Identical Murcko Scaffold DF (penalizes the agent if the same Bemis-Murcko scaffold is sampled beyond the bucket size) and inception were applied.
 In contrast, the implementation of CL in REINVENT allows one to initialize separate DFs and inception for the Curriculum Phase and Production Phase.
 During the Curriculum Phase, the goal is for the agent to acquire intermediate knowledge.
 Thus, no DF was applied as it can be counterproductive to guiding the agent to favourable areas of chemical space.
-In the Production Phase, a new inception (previous favourable compounds during the Curriculum Phase cleared) was initialized.
-Presumably, the agent is in a state of productivity and samples compounds that satisfy the Production Objective.^{5,34} Thus, an Identical Murcko Scaffold DF was applied to encourage exploration, such that the agent samples from different local minima.^{5,27}
+Moreover, the learning thresholds can control exploration...
+The effect of this hyperparameter was investigated via the low and high scenarios satisfy the Production Objective.^{5,40} Thus, an Identical Murcko Scaffold DF with a bucket size of 25 was applied to encourage exploration, such that the agent samples from different local minima.^{5,33}